 - Install a WordPress mobile app.

-- Make sure the Notifications module is active in Jetpack.
+- Make sure the Notifications feature is active in Jetpack.

 - Done!
 Enjoy your new notifications.